chavoosh/ndn-video-frontend/README.md

 This repository is part of [iViSA project](https://ivisa.named-data.net).
-Assuming there is an accessible NDN server (either online or local) that can serve files of an HLS/Dash packaged videos, this frontend web resources allow you to run watch those videos over NDN protocol in a browser.
+Assuming there is an accessible NDN server (either online or local) that can serve files of an HLS/Dash packaged videos, this frontend web resources allow you to watch those videos over NDN protocol in a browser.

 For a quick test, simply open [index.html](index.html) file and open the video link to watch a